 WHO, WHERE AND WHY?

 How did people who contributed to the million views first arrive at my pages?
-Well I've already established that I'm not the best when it comes to interpreting website statistics, but there are some things I have figured out.
+I've already established that I'm not the best when it comes to interpreting website statistics, but there are some things I have figured out.
 The vast majority of my traffic has come from Google searches, and indeed almost exactly one third came from the main American-based, Google.com search engine.
-Nearly a tenth came from Google UK, and the importance of Google worldwide is highlighted in the acompanying table.
+Nearly a tenth came from Google UK, and the overriding importance of Google worldwide is highlighted in the acompanying table.
 Google India, Google Canada and others have played their part.
-Other search engines such as Bing and Yahoo have also contributed significant traffic, and so also have social media sites such as Twitter, Facebook and Pinterest.
+Other search engines such as Bing and Yahoo have also contributed significant traffic, and so to a lesser degree have social media sites such as Twitter, Facebook and Pinterest.

-But one other figure in that table needs to be considered - 65,000 views had come directly from fellow members of HubPages - people who whilst spending time on the site see an article and decide to read it.
+But one other figure in that table needs to be mentioned - 65,000 views had come directly from fellow members of HubPages - people who whilst spending time on the site see an article and decide to read it.
 And a large proportion of those will be members who have done me the honour of becoming 'followers'.
 So the HubPages experience, and my followers, must be the subject of the next few sections.

 Major Sources of More Than 10,000 Views

-HubPages is a content creation site where the members can post articles on pretty much any subject they wish.
+HubPages is a content creation site on which members can post articles on pretty much any subject they wish.
 It is also a writing community where members can correspond with each other via a range of topic forums.
 That means there is a strong social network element to it, albeit with the primary goal of publishing and promoting creative or informational content.
 There are some 'cons' to writing at the site - limited ranges of fonts, layouts etc - but the 'pros' are possibly more significant.
-It's just so easy to write and publish there as no site building know-how is required, whilst the community atmosphere gives advice and encouragement.
+It's just so easy to write and publish there, as no site building know-how is required, whilst the community atmosphere gives advice and encouragement.
 All of my key internet articles until recently, were published there.

 HIGHLIGHTS OF HUBPAGES

 It took me almost exactly four years to reach half a million views, and another two and a half to reach the million, all on the HubPages website.
-So two million views is the next target?
+So is two million views the next target?
 I hope so.

-As long as I do not lose money in the future, I will continue to develop my own sites.
+As long as I do not lose money in the future, I will continue to develop my own websites.
 But for the next year or two, I suspect the bulk of my articles will remain on HubPages where they are still attracting reasonable traffic - currently about 600 visits per day.

 I’d Love to Hear Your Comments.
 Thanks, Alun